-Program Year 2021 was the eighth year the City of Watertown (City) participated as an Entitlement Community in the Community Development Block Grant (CDBG) Program administered by the U.S. Department of Housing and Urban Development (HUD).
-It was also the first year of our 5-year Consolidated Plan that covers Program Years 2021-2025.
-Staff made significant accomplishments this year in carrying out the Strategic Plan and Annual Action Plan as a large number of projects were completed.
-Environmental reviews for most of the Program Year (PY) 2021 projects have been completed as well.
+Program Year 2022 (July 1, 2022 through June 30, 2023) was the ninth year the City of Watertown (the City) participated as an Entitlement Community in the Community Development Block Grant (CDBG) Program administered by the U.S. Department of Housing and Urban Development (HUD).
+It was also the second year of our 5-year Consolidated Plan that covers Program Years 2021-2025.
+Staff made significant accomplishments this year in carrying out the Strategic Plan and Annual Action Plan as a number of projects were completed.
+Environmental reviews for most of the Program Year (PY) 2022 projects have been completed as well.

 The City's strategic plan identifies several high priority needs, including provisions for decent affordable housing, homeownership, public infrastructure improvements and blight elimination.
-It also includes a medium priority need of environment and quality of life enrichment and several lower priority needs including economic development, fair housing education, support of public services and homeless prevention.
-These needs are addressed by several goals including neighborhood stabilization and revitalization, affordable housing rehabilitation, homeownership assistance opportunities, environment and quality of life enrichment, fair housing education homeless assistance, supporting public services, economic development and planning and administration.
+It also includes a medium priority need of environment and quality of life enrichment and several lower priority needs including fair housing education, support of public services, economic development and homeless prevention.
+These needs are addressed by several goals including neighborhood stabilization and revitalization, affordable housing rehabilitation, homeownership assistance opportunities, environment and quality of life enrichment, fair housing education, homeless assistance, supporting public services, economic development and planning and administration.